On A Class of Greedy Sparse Recovery Algorithms: Introduction

-The question we ask ourselves: Can we transform the system $\vr_{k-1}=\mQ\tilde \vs$ into $\vs$-domain by characterizing its solution set and then work on the sparse recovery problem directly?
+The question we ask ourselves: Can we transform the system $\vr_{k-1}=\mQ\tilde \vs$ into $\vs$ domain by characterizing its set of solutions and then work directly on the sparse recovery problem?
 If an estimate of $\tilde \vs^\star$ is achieved, the next index $i_k$ can be selected as the one that corresponds to the largest entry in magnitude of this estimate.
 Intuitively, by doing so the accuracy of index detection can be improved.
-This motivates us to deal with the sparse recovery problem on the $\vs$-space - a high dimensional approach, instead of the measurement $\vx$-space.
+This motivates us to deal with the sparse recovery problem on the $\vs$-space, instead of the measurement $\vx$-space. \SL{A more detailed discussion of this idea is provided in Section~\ref{sec:pro_greedy}. }

+The main objective of this paper is to derive a class of greedy algorithms that operate directly in the $\vs$-domain and outperform classical greedy algorithms (i.e., OMP, CoSaMP) in terms of sparse recovery accuracy while maintaining similar implementation complexity.
+Additionally, these algorithms offer greater robustness against the numerical instability caused by $\mQ$ and interferences in the signal $\vx$ compared to the classical algorithms, especially the IRLS-based ones.
+Our contributions are summarized as follows.